Site icon Our Breathing Planet

 Honeysuckle Physical Description

-Impressively, the majority of the known types of Honeysuckle evolved as comparatively strong twining climbers.
-On all of these, the leaves grow opposite, and develop as simple ovals.
+Impressively, the majority of the known types of Honeysuckle evolved as comparatively strong twining climbers in nature.
+On all of these many varieties, the leaves grow opposite, and develop as very simple ovals.
 This visually appealing foliage also averages about 4.5 in (10 cm) in length.

-Although most evolved as deciduous, some develop as evergreens.
+Although most of these marvels evolved as deciduous, some actually develop as evergreens.
 Many of the individual species also produce strongly sweetly-scented flowers.
 These blooms also produce small quantities of sweet, edible nectar.
-Most of the flowers develop in clusters of two.
+Most of the delicate flowers develop in clusters of two.

-Both shrubby and vining sorts have strongly fibrous stems which are suitable for binding and textiles.
-Like many beautiful plants, however, Honeysuckle has a somewhat dark secret.
-That’s because the fruit of the Angiosperms possess low level of poisonous compounds.
+Both shrubby and vining sorts possess strongly fibrous stems which remain suitable for both binding and textiles.
+Like many beautiful plants, however, Honeysuckle conceals a somewhat darker secret.
+That’s because the fruit of the Angiosperm possesses a low level of poisonous compounds.

-In appearance, these fruits possess either a spherical or somewhat elongated shape.
-The most commonly seen colors of the fruit include red, blue, and black.
-Nonetheless, on rare occasions, specimens produce this aspect of the plant in a wide range of hues.
+In appearance, these fruits vary, displaying either a spherical or somewhat elongated shape.
+Yet, the most commonly seen colors of the small fruit include red, blue, and black.
+Nonetheless, on very rare occasions, specimens produce this aspect of the plant in an even wider range of such hues.

 Source: https://bit.ly/2t8RJPR Public Domain Image